BinaryMuse/planetary.js/site/public/documentation/planet.md

 **`planet.path`**

 `planet.path` is a [`d3.geo.path`](https://github.com/mbostock/d3/wiki/Geo-Paths) which uses the planet's internal projection to generate path data for geographical features.
-Its `context` method is commonly used by interal plugins to take a canvas context and return a path generator that can be used to draw on the globe.
+Its `context` method is commonly used by internal plugins to take a canvas context and return a path generator that can be used to draw on the globe.

 <div class='ui raise segment'>
 <div class='ui red ribbon label'>JavaScript</div>